 Let’s pause here and talk about THE SAUCE.

-The sauce is what brings this simple bibimbap ramen bowl together.
-Sesame oil, garlic, sweet red chili sauce, ginger, and liquid
+The sauce is what brings this simple ramen bowl together.
+Sesame oil, garlic, sweet red chili sauce, ginger, and liquid aminos (tamari would also work) take this bowl food to a lunch or dinner time craving on repeat.
+It delivers

 Serve the veggies and the savory ground beef over a steaming bowl of ramen along with a slurpy yolked fried egg on top!
-Just like traditional bibimbap that is served with white rice you must mix it all up so the umami magic can work its flavors throughout the whole bowl.
+Then mix it all up so the umami magic can work its flavors throughout the whole bowl.
 And that’s it!

 And how did the ramen restaurant visit end?